 The statute provides that the core area should be preserved in its natural state (§57-0123(3)(a)) and has, as its stated purpose, to protect "the ecologic and hydrologic integrity" of the area (§57-0105).
 Horse farms create special concerns for the environment based on their use, as evinced by subsection 8.2.1 of the Plan.
 Subsection 8.2.1 addresses the mitigation of the impacts of storm water discharge emanating by horse farms.
-Moreover, the Staff Report submitted raises the very concerns, regarding the increase of traffic and the increase of use that would flow from the covered arena, that the statute was meant to address.
+Moreover, the property has not operated as a horse boarding facility since 1995, certainly more than one year pursuant to §57-107 (13)(e).
 Petitioner offers the affidavit of Assemblyman Engelbright in which he offers that the legislative intent contemplated within § 57-0107(13)(vii) was to restrict it to Scouting activities and pre-existing Scouting facilities.
-While his affidavit may be
+While his affidavit may be enlightening, it is not dispositive on the issue (see, Consolidated Edison Co. v D.E.C., 71 NY2d 186, 524 NYS2d 409 [1988]).